snonux/tasksamurai/README.md

 ## Why does this exist?

-- I wanted to tinker with agentic coding.
+- I wanted to tinker with agentic coding (actually, it has been mainly vibe coded using OpenAI Codex and Claude Code CLI)
 - I wanted a faster UI for Taskwarrior than other options like vit which is Python based.
 - I wanted something built with Bubble Tea but never had time to deep dive into it.